creativeprojects/resticprofile/docs/content/configuration/variables/index.md

 ---
 title: "Variables"
 date: 2022-05-16T20:04:35+01:00
-weight: 25
+weight: 26
 ---

 ## Variable expansion in configuration file

 You might want to reuse the same configuration (or bits of it) on different environments.
-One way of doing it is to create a generic configuration where specific bits will be replaced by a variable.
+One way of doing it is to create a generic configuration where specific bits can be replaced by a variable.

+### There are two kinds of variables:
+- **template variables**: These variables are fixed once the full configuration file is loaded: [includes]({{< ref "configuration/include" >}}) are loaded, and [inheritance]({{< ref "/configuration/inheritance" >}}) is resolved.
+These variables are replaced by their value **before** the configuration is parsed.
+- **runtime variables**: These variables are replaced by their value **after** the configuration is parsed.
+In other words: these variables are replaced by their value just before the command is executed.

+## Template variables
-## Pre-defined variables
+### Pre-defined variables

 The syntax for using a pre-defined variable is: